Hot Springs Road

 North Jameson Lane Guardrail Repair

 The Thomas Fire Debris flow on January 8, 2018 caused extensive damage to the County’s transportation network within Montecito, Summerland and Carpinteria.
 This segment of N Jameson Lane experienced damage including destroyed bridge approach guardrail, crash cushions, drainage facilities, as well as deposition of debris along the roadway shoulder as a result of flooding and direct impacts to the structures and safety installations.
 Public Works Department installed temporary concrete barriers and crash cushions that have remained in place the last two and a half years while the project was designed, permitted, and authorized for construction.
+Construction on this project is expected to begin

 East Mountain Drive over San Ysidro Creek Bridge Replacement

 This project will replace a bridge destroyed when an adjacent gas line exploded during the January 9th Debris Flow.
 As part of a settlement with SCE, the County has spent over $10M restoring infrastructure damaged or destroyed by that event.
 Replacement of this bridge is part of that program, and is scheduled to begin in December 2020.
 Construction includes drilling and pouring pile foundations, constructing bridge wall abutments, and placing a prefabricated steel bridge over the San Ysidro Creek on East Mountain Drive near Park Lane.
 The bridge will serve pedestrians and bicyclists accessing recreational trails in the area, including one that traverses the San Ysidro Ranch on the west side of the creek.
 The bridge will be closed to vehicles, except emergency services if/when needed.
+This project is expected to be finished by January 28, 2021.